questianon/sdupdates/README.md

 Ideas for when you have none: https://pentoprint.org/first-line-generator/
 Colors: http://colorcode.is/search?q=pantone

+* Image editor for SD for inpainting/outpainting/txt2img/img2img: https://github.com/BlinkDL/Hua
-https://www.painthua.com/ - New GUI focusing on Inpainting and Outpainting
+* https://www.painthua.com/ - New GUI focusing on Inpainting and Outpainting
 * https://www.reddit.com/r/StableDiffusion/comments/ygp0iv/painthuacom_new_gui_focusing_on_inpainting_and/
 * To use it with webui add this to webui-user.bat:  --api --cors-allow-origins=https://www.painthua.com
 * Vid: https://www.bilibili.com/video/BV16e4y1a7ne/